ma-ha/rest-web-ui/html/modules/pong-table/README.md

 ** target may me "modal", to show the call result in a modal dialog
 * <code>"setData"</code>: define array of <code>resId</code> and optional <code>dataDocSubPath</code>
 For POST; GET, DELETE methods the rowId(s) are used as params to identify the row of the table.

+You can use the `"label"` property to define a static text.
+If the `"label"` property is undefined, the table data field `id` is used, if it's `null` the button is not shown.

 #### Update a resource
 <code>"method":"UPDATE"</code> must be set.
 The update is specified by <code>"update"</code> array.